School of Communications

 Academic biographyJane Suiter is Professor in the School of Communications, her research focus is on the information environment in the public sphere and in particular on scaling up deliberation and tackling disinformation.

 Jane is director of DCU's Institute for Future Media, Democracy and Society.
 She was awarded an IRC Laureate in 2022 for COMDEL Examining the Potential of Communicative Deliberation for Climate Action, IRCLA/2022/3896.
 She also leads a WP on H2020-EUComMeet.
-Previously she led as PI on H2020 ICT28 Provenance, a multimillion interdisciplinary project to combat disinformation and PI on JOLT a Marie Curie ITN on harnessing digital technologies in communication.
-She is also leading a new project on countering COVID-19 disinformation and the potential role of deliberation.
+Previously she led as PI on H2020 ICT28 Provenance, a multimillion interdisciplinary project to combat disinformation and on JOLT, a Marie Curie ITN on harnessing digital technologies in communication.

 She has been involved in various research and oversight capacities on the Irish Citizens' Assembly (2012-2022) ) and was a founder member of We the Citizens (2011), Ireland’s first deliberative experiment.
 She is a member of the OECD's FutureDemocracy network and on the advisory board of the Federation of Innovation in Democracy Europe (FIDE) and has also advised in Scotland and elsewhere on citizens' assemblies.
 Jane has testified at the OECD, the European Parliament, the UN and the UNDP as well as the Oireachtas.
 She was the joint winner of the Brown Democracy Medal in 2019 and the President's Award for Research.
 She was awarded the prestigious title of the Irish Research Council's Researcher of the Year in 2020.

 She has published in 30 plus journals including Science, International Journal of Political Science, Electoral Studies, Politics and the International Journal of Communication and is the author of three books including Reimagining Democracy: Lessons in Deliberative Democracy from the Irish Frontline published by Cornell University Press and Disinformation and Manipulation in Digital Media with Dr Eileen Culloty.